zirachw/Tucil1_13523004/README.md

    java -jar Algeo01-23002.jar
    ```

-- Alternatively, if want to run it using `Gradle`:
+- Alternatively, if you want to run it using `Gradle`:
    ```bash
    cd src
    ./gradlew run